Logistic Regression

 🧠 The Big Idea

-Logistic regression example Instead of predicting continuous values like linear regression, logistic regression predicts probabilities.
+Instead of predicting continuous values like linear regression, logistic regression predicts probabilities.
 As I mentioned above, you predict the probabilities through the S-shaped curve, also called the sigmoid function or the logistic function.
 The equation for the sigmoid function is:

 $\sigma(z) = \frac{1}{1 + e^{-z}}$